Yes, creativity is important, but let’s face it – creativity (by itself) is probably not high on your list of important matters in life.

 Who on Earth wants to spend its entire (adult) life living like a pre-defined robot with no room for fun?

-(sure, there are other ways to fill the days with joy, but doing creative stuff is the one item which stands high on the ranking list)
+(sure, there are other ways to fill the days with joy, but doing creative stuff is the one item that stands high on the ranking list)

 It doesn’t have to take much of your (precious) time.